snijderlab/stitch/articles/BatchFiles.md

 Databases will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
 For Peaks extra parameters can be attached.
 All properties used in a peaks definition can also be used in this definition, with the caveat that here they should be prefixed with `Peaks`.

-When a database is used in a databaselist for a recombination database the `Alphabet` and `IncludeShortReads` parameters are considered invalid.
+When a database is used in a database list for a recombination database the `Alphabet` and `IncludeShortReads` parameters are considered invalid.
 These should be set on the enclosing recombination database.

 Inner parameter | Explanation | Default Value
 --- | --- | ---